Your Resilience is My Mission.

 My empirical study on how top-tier U.S. law firms reacted to political pressure in 2025 revealed a sobering pattern with two key lessons for any leadership team:

 Lesson #1: A robust risk assessment must transcend short-term economic interests.
-It must consciously integrate long-term, systemic risks to provide a true basis for sovereign decision-making.
+It must consciously integrate long-term, “systemic” risks to provide a true basis for sovereign decision-making.

-Lesson #2: Systemic risks, like the erosion of the rule of law, are not external factors to be managed.
+Lesson #2: “Systemic” risks, like the erosion of the rule of law, are not external factors to be managed.
 They are a core leadership responsibility.

 The Unlawfulness of Shareholder Value Maximization

-The doctrine of shareholder value maximization is one of the most powerful and persistent dogmas in modern business.
+The doctrine of shareholder value maximisation is one of the most powerful and persistent dogmas in modern business.
 My historico-legal analysis of its origins reveals that this concept, largely based on flawed US economic theories from the 1970s, stands in direct conflict with the law.

 Lesson #1: The relentless focus on short-term shareholder interests is not a legal obligation, but an ideological choice.
 It often leads to value-destroying decisions and neglects the board’s actual fiduciary duty, which is to the long-term stability and well-being of the company itself.